kulkarni-1983/api-service-provider/README.md

 ## Deployment testing

 * Due to security reasons explained before ALB is hosted in private subnet hence will not be reachable outside the VPC.
 Also security group only allows origin to be within VPC.
-* Since ALB is unreachable, testing becomes difficult run from test machine or buildkite agent
+* Since ALB is unreachable, testing becomes difficult to run from test machine or buildkite agent

 ### Approach: Lambda to run deployment testing.
 To reach the internal ALB, test needs to be run with the VPC.
 Best option be will be to trigger the lambda and hit the internal ALB host-name and verify the deployment